-This easy pineapple salsa is fresh, vibrant, and perfect for chips, piling onto grilled meats, or even topping salads.
+This easy pineapple salsa is fresh, vibrant, and perfect for chips, piling onto grilled meats, topping salads, or adding to any summer meal.

 Total Cost: $1.55 recipe / $0.26 serving

 Servings: 61/3 cup each

 Author: Beth - Budget Bytes